gotev/android-upload-service/README.md

     private final AbstractUploadServiceReceiver uploadReceiver =
     new AbstractUploadServiceReceiver() {

+        // you can override this progress method if you want to get
+        // the completion progress in percent (0 to 100)
+        // or if you need to know exactly how many bytes have been transferred
+        // override the method below this one
         @Override
         public void onProgress(String uploadId, int progress) {
             Log.i(TAG, "The progress of the upload with ID "
                        + uploadId + " is: " + progress);
+        }

+        @Override
+        public void onProgress(final String uploadId, final long uploadedBytes, final long totalBytes) {
+            Log.i(TAG, "Upload with ID "
+                       + uploadId + " uploaded bytes: " + uploadedBytes + ", total: " + totalBytes);
         }

         @Override